What is congenital heart disease: definition

 In the UK, an average of 13 babies a day are diagnosed with a congenital heart defect.2

-Improved diagnosis and treatment in recent years has resulted in over 90 per cent of babies surviving into adulthood.
+Improved diagnosis and treatment in recent years has resulted in 95 per cent of babies with CHD surviving into adulthood.

-HRI’s Clinical Research Group is conducting research into congenital heart disease, with a focus on young adults living with congenital heart disease.
+HRI’s Clinical Research Group is conducting research into CHD, with a focus on young adults living with CHD.
 The Group runs one of the largest Adult Congenital Heart Disease Clinics in Australia, at the Royal Prince Alfred Hospital, Sydney.
-Research conducted by the group includes projects designed to improve quality of life and exercise capacity for people living with congenital heart disease; improve health outcomes in congenital heart disease for young adults, their families and the health system; and establish a unique National Congenital Heart Disease Registry and develop it into a world-class resource with profound translational impact.
+Research conducted by the group includes projects designed to improve quality of life and exercise capacity for people living with CHD; improve health outcomes in CHD for young adults, their families and the health system; and establish a unique National Congenital Heart Disease Registry and develop it into a world-class resource with profound translational impact.